-You may not allow an infant to sleep in a restrictive device.
-If an infant falls asleep in a restrictive device, the infant must be removed from the device and placed in a crib as soon as possible.
-Infants may sleep in a restrictive device if you have a completed Sleep Exception Form that includes a signed statement from a health-care professional stating that the child sleeping in a restrictive device is medically necessary.
-[High]
+- (a) If you do not have a Sleep Exception Form that includes a signed statement from a health-care professional stating that the child sleeping in a restrictive device is medically necessary: - (1) You may not allow an infant to sleep in a restrictive device [High]; and - (2) If an infant falls asleep in a restrictive device, you must remove the infant from the device and place the infant in a crib as soon as possible [High]. - (b) You may allow an infant to sleep in a restrictive device if you have a completed Sleep Exception Form that includes a signed statement from a health-care professional stating that the infant sleeping in a restrictive device is medically necessary.